Get to Know Lee

 Trauma and PTSD

 Trauma shakes you up inside and messes with your sense of safety in the world.
 Have you experienced a one time overwhelming event, say a car accident, and now you notice yourself feeling on edge, anxious, and irritable each time you are in a car?
 Or maybe, have you experienced a repeated pattern of overwhelming and stressful events, such as continued emotionally painful relationships throughout your childhood and young adulthood, and now you struggle to feel cared for and loved, believe that you are not good enough, and maybe feel depressed and avoid others.
 Trauma shows up differently for each person.
 No matter how “big” or “small” the trauma may seem, if it interrupts your ability to face the challenges of life with confidence, it is real.
 I can help you process your experiences, and find a peaceful, healing path back to yourself.
+I utilize EMDR in my treatment of trauma.

 Do you feel like your emotions are too big?
 Have you noticed that you feel depressed one day and excited the next.
 Are you noticing that you can’t sleep or can’t stay awake, and life generally feels overwhelming.
 Do people tell you that you seem unpredictable, frequently “overreacting” in difficult situations, or get annoyed when you don’t remember or cancel plans last minute?
 Life has enough ups and downs without you feeling like that, too.
 When your emotions start to take over it can be frustrating and, at times, scary, but it is possible to regain your strength as you find yourself facing those difficult emotions.
 Together we will deepen your emotional awareness and find what holds you back.
 From there our work will focus on identifying the skills to refocus your emotional energy, and introduce new habits to shift the balance of emotion in a meaningful direction.